Slowdeb/Tryhackme/Mr Robot.md

 Now, on the left there is a tab called "Appearance".
 This is our way to get a foothold on the target system with a reverse shell.

-To do so we will need to edit a page template file and overwrite its contents with a reverse shell script.
+To do so we will need to edit a page template php file and overwrite its contents with a reverse shell script.
 In my case i will use "pentestmonkey" reverse shell.
 When running the preview of the theme "Twenty Thirteen" we got ourselves a reverse shell.

 ![reverseshell](https://user-images.githubusercontent.com/76821053/185798374-fd0657da-d16f-49c7-bf0d-45625933d674.png)

-Sometimes to trigger the exploit we need to go to the link manually, example:
+Sometimes to trigger the exploit you have to go to the link manually, example:

 ![filephp](https://user-images.githubusercontent.com/76821053/185798206-ee8141f9-c958-4059-a348-53aacadb7115.png)

-We need to start a netcat listener and ran the preview.
+Finally, we need to start a netcat listener and run the preview.

 ![nclistenner](https://user-images.githubusercontent.com/76821053/185799814-01ab194d-113d-40fc-87f6-73785179fc84.png)

-I searched around and found key-2-of-3.txt but i don't have any permissions to open it.
+Once inside i searched around and found key-2-of-3.txt but i don't have any permissions to open it.

 ![searchkey2](https://user-images.githubusercontent.com/76821053/185799969-2f6c1e13-88a3-4c34-964b-0197cfffa27e.png)

 In the same directory there is a password.raw-md5 file with presumably credentials but encrypted with md5.
 We can use "john the ripper" to decrypt the file.
-If you remember earlier there is another file called "fsociety.dic" file in the robots.txt webpage.
+If you remember earlier there is another file called "fsociety.dic" in the robots.txt webpage.
 Since that file is a dictionary we can try to brute force the hash with it.

 ![john](https://user-images.githubusercontent.com/76821053/185799991-7d97c9c6-401b-4be2-aacc-96de65a0f33d.png)